 At this time, with the information currently available to you and your team, when are you anticipating production levels to return to "normal"?

 Added to this Pulse Survey in Week 4, company leaders were asked to look forward and share when they believe they will experience the elusive "return to normal" or pre-COVID-19 production levels.
-Expectations are spread between all months of 2020 and 2021, with some time in 2021 having a big jump up to 44%.
+Expectations are spread between all months of 2020 and 2021, with sometime in 2021 having a further big jump up to 51%, continuing the trend.
+It’s also noteworthy that the percentage of respondents whose production has not been impacted increased by 7 percent.

-- Of those primarily serving the industrial market, 13% report that production levels have not been impacted, down from 22% in the last pulse survey.
+- Of those primarily serving the industrial market, 23% report that production levels have not been impacted, up from 13% in the last pulse survey.

-- 58 percent of industrial manufacturers do not anticipate a return to normal in 2020, a big jump from 39% two weeks ago.
+- 71 percent of industrial manufacturers do not anticipate a return to normal in 2020, another big jump from 58% three weeks ago.

-- 42% indicate they do not believe production levels will return to normal in 2020.
+- 52% indicate they do not believe production levels will return to normal in 2020, up by 10% from three weeks ago.

-- 25 percent report that production levels have not been impacted, a big bump from two weeks ago.
+- 45 percent report that production levels have not been impacted, a big bump from three weeks ago (25%).

-- No companies indicated a return to normal in 2021, which is much more optimistic than the rest of the industry.
+- Only 18% of companies indicated a return to normal in 2021, which is much more optimistic than the rest of the industry.

-Remember to check this site every other Thursday for the bi-weekly update.
+Remember to check this site every three weeks for an update.
 If you have suggestions for questions to be added or changed, please e-mail ARPM's Managing Director, Letha Keslar, at email@example.com.